-The Leadership Development Certificate consists of a set of seven (7) required core courses - Strategic Planning; Building a Team; Legal Aspects of Leadership; Fiscal Policies & Budgeting; Conducting Performance Reviews; Communication Skills for Leaders; and Preventing Harassment.
+The Leadership Development Certificate consists of a set of seven (7) required core courses - Strategic Planning; Building a Team; Legal Aspects of Leadership; Fiscal Policies & Budgeting; Performance Management; Communication Skills for Leaders; and Preventing Harassment.
 These courses are designed to address the foundational competencies of leadership at any level in the organization.
 An additional five (5) elective courses can be chosen at your discretion to complete the required 12-course certificate program.
 Session attendance will be recorded to monitor progress towards certificate achievement.

 Designed to serve as a learning community for current and aspiring campus leaders, the Leadership Cohort as currently conceived would consist of a group of 10 to 12 leaders on campus nominated by their senior division administrator.
 This learning community would go through leadership training together, meet regularly to discuss latest leadership seminar topic, work toward Leadership Certification together, and be involved in other leadership development activities.
 We are hoping that the 2013 cohort will establish a model to be replicated annually.
 More details to come!